Saharonim Prison: Controversies

 On June 24, 2013 a hunger strike was started by 350 mostly Eritrean detainees in blocks 3 and 4 of the prison.

 In a letter by one of the hunger strikers that was published in Hebrew, described their encounter with immigration authority officers during the hunger strike:

 As of September 2013 there were around 1,800 refugees imprisoned, 1,400 of them in Saharonim and 400 in Ktziot.

 In September 2013 the Supreme Court of Israel ruled that imprisoning African migrants for long periods is unconstitutional.

 The court also ruled that migrants, refugees and asylum seekers detained in the Ktziot and Saharonim prisons should be released within 90 days and those that cross the border illegally can only be detained for one year in the future.

 The Israeli government has responded by passing an amended law to reduce the period of detention to one year and proposed the indefinite detention in "open" detention centers without judicial review.

-As of January 2014, some 2,500 asylum seekers are housed at Saharonim and Ktziot prisons, 41 of them are children imprisoned with their parents.
+As of January 2014, some 2,500 asylum seekers were housed at Saharonim and Ktziot prisons, 41 of them are children imprisoned with their parents.
 Of these, 15 are infants and toddlers up to the age of two, and 26 are children up to the age of 10.

+In 2018, seven eritrean asylum seekers who refused deportation to Rwanda were brought to Saharonim Prison, after the israeli interior ministry gave them a choice between indefinite detention and deportation.
+In response, 750 asylum seekers detained at the adjacent Holot Open Detention Center in the Negev began a hunger strike, refusing both food and water, said Abdat Ishmail, a de facto spokesman for the eritrean asylum seekers in Holot.

+On October 1, 2025, a group of activists made of civil society citizens from around the world formed the global summud flotilla that traveled to Gaza with the aim of breaking the israeli blockade of the Gaza strip, but they were arrested by the Israeli navy in international waters and were taken to this detention center.